Local Business Meeting

 To All Members:

 AFGE Local 3937's website will notify members of the time and place of the next scheduled Local Business Meeting.
-Due to the ongoing COVID-19 pandemic, the next Local Business Meeting will be held via Zoom video call.
+Due to the ongoing COVID-19 pandemic, the Local Business Meetings are being held via Zoom video call.
 Please log in as a member to obtain the meeting access information under the Member Resources tab at left, Member Home page on the dropdown menu.
-JOIN US for important updates regarding the Local's continuing efforts to protect and defend your rights at work during these unpredictable times.
+JOIN US for important updates regarding your Union and your workplace.

 Not yet a member?
 Click to get started here (details at left): https://join.afge.org/